dmx-systems/dmx-documentation/docs/user.rst

 Editing in the detail panel
 ---------------------------

-To add more details to a topic you use the detail panel on the right side.
+To start adding details to a topic you can use the *Edit* command from the :ref:`context menu<user-the-context-menu>` of an item.
-Use the edit button from the context menu to open it (see above).
+The detail panel opens, with the "Info" tab selected and in "Edit" mode.

-The detail panel opens so that you have the topicmap on the left side of your screen and the detail panel on the right side.
+Now you have the topicmap on the left side of your screen and the detail panel on the right side.

-There is an in-depth explanation of the detail panel's features :ref:`further up<user-the-detail-panel>`.
+Here is what an item looks like in "Edit" mode in the first tab of the detail panel.
-Here is what is looks like.
-There is a "Save" button at the very bottom of the form.

 .. image:: _static/detail-panel-edit-intro.png

+When finished editing the item, press the "Save" button at the very bottom of the tab.
+There is an in-depth explanation of the four detail panel tabs above, in the section about the :ref:`Detail Panel <user-the-detail-panel>`.

 .. _user-inline-editing:

 Inline editing
 --------------

-For quick changes of fields you already filled in you can use the inline editing mode.
+You can also edit items in map using the inline editing mode.
-Click to select the topic and move your mouse to the upper right corner of the displayed square.
+Click to select the topic and move your mouse to the upper right corner of the box.
-A little closed lock appears.
-Click to unlock it.
+In the upper right corner a closed lock appears, click to unlock it.

 .. image:: _static/inline-editing-unlock.jpg